+THE FINE ART OF PORTRAIT PHOTOGRAPHY: Creating unique and powerful imagery that is technically flawless is a must for any image maker.
+This is where I seek to go with my portraiture endeavours.
 This series of portraits submerges ones senses in an atmosphere of suspended beauty, fleeting moments that can never be repeated are awaiting to be captured.
 At the same time presenting numerous technical challenges that needed to be over come in the process.
+I like to use every skill set and technical advantage whenever possible to achieve the most unique of outcomes.
+Having decades of experience working in the water, in particular in the area of impact surf photography, I am comfortable in this aquatic environment.

 I’ve worked closely with Alan Love at AquaTech Imaging solutions for much of my photographic career.
 I contribute in the research and development of these underwater sports housing in the quest for the best photographic solutions.